ZoeyIngrid/P11MicroKernel/README.md

 # P11MicroKernel
-Re-imagining UNIX System V from a 2021 perspective, and adapting it to the system which ran the first C compiler
+Re-thinking / paring down UNIX System V, and adapting it onto the system which ran the first C compiler